Find out complete details about Iowa’s public hunting areas and shooting ranges.

 Habitat & Access Program (IHAP)

-Through the Pilot Iowa Habitat and Access Program (IHAP), Iowa landowners open their land to public hunting and in turn receive funding and expertise for habitat improvements.
-In its second year, IHAP has enrolled almost 7,000 acres on 41 different sites that are now open for walk-in public hunting from September 1 - May 31 each year.
+Through the Iowa Habitat and Access Program (IHAP), Iowa landowners open their land to public hunting and in turn receive funding and expertise for habitat improvements.
+IHAP has enrolled almost 8,000 acres on over 50 sites that are now open for walk-in public hunting from September 1 - May 31 each year.

 Wildlife Management Areas